The Division of

 Home > Research and Sponsored Programs

-We Engage in Groundbreaking Research !!
+Engaging in Groundbreaking Research

 Grants and contracts play a vital role in supporting the University's mission, by strengthening academic programs and enabling groundbreaking research.
 These funds allow our institution to attract top-tier faculty, develop innovative curricula, and provide students with enriched learning experiences.
 More importantly, they empower our university to pursue research that addresses global challenges—from public health and climate change to technological innovation and social equity—creating knowledge that drives progress and benefits society at large.

-Division of Research and Sponsored Programs
+Office of Sponsored Programs

-Associate Director, Grantsmanship and Compliance
+Office of Grantsmanship and Compliance

 Kenney Hall 44-328